Developing new cancer treatments

 Other research projects by Peter Johnson

-CRUKD/07/063: A Cancer Research UK Phase I trial of the chimeric anti-CD40 monoclonal antibody Chi Lob 7/4 given iv weekly for 4 weeks in advanced malignancies refractory to conventional cancer treatment
+CRUKD/07/063: A Cancer Research UK Phase I first in man trial of the chimeric anti-CD40 monoclonal antibody Chi Lob 7/4 given iv weekly for 4 weeks in advanced malignancies refractory to conventional cancer treatment